-When buying or selling a website, you can connect with different parties directly, but this is a somewhat limiting approach.
+When buying or selling a website, you can connect with interested parties directly but this is a hit-or-miss approach.

-This guide lists the best website brokers you can rely on to strike legitimate deals and get the maximum value and expert assistance.
+This guide lists the best website brokers that help you strike legitimate deals and get the maximum value with their expert assistance.

 The Top 6 Best Website Brokers